Sacred 2 character selection with the High Elf class chosen in the menu before starting the campaign.

 Who should play Sacred 2?

-Sacred 2 is ideal if you enjoy big fantasy worlds, loot, character building, and classic action RPG gameplay.
+Sacred 2 is ideal if you enjoy big fantasy worlds, loot, character building, and classic action RPG combat.
 It’s not the most polished game in the genre, but it offers tons of content and a unique blend of open world and hack-and-slash.

 Top 5 tips for Sacred 2